knowledge-computing/LDTR/README.md

 2. **Update the configuration file** (`usgs_railroads.yaml`):
    - Set `TEST_DATA_PATH` to the **unzipped testing data directory**.
    - Set `TEST_MAP_PATH` and `TEST_TIF_PATH` to the **original map path**.

+**Note**: The image dimension in both training and testing examples is 256*256 pixels